jefftriplett/personal-goals/README.md

 1. :black_nib: Create more (writing, twitching, and maybe even a podcast)
 1. :robot: Automate More, Do Less

-## January 15, 2018
+## January 22, 2018

-### This Week's Focus: Assemble a Desk, Really
+### This Week's Focus: About That Desk

-- [ ] :basketball: Watch Baylor at Kansas
+- [ ] :basketball: Watch Kansas at Oklahoma
-- [ ] :basketball: Watch Kansas at West Virginia
+- [ ] :basketball: Watch Texas A&M at Kansas
 - [ ] :black_nib: Finish 2017 goals post
+- [ ] :calendar: Write/publish new DEFNA Board members post
 - [ ] :hammer: Finish project cleanup TV cables
+- [ ] :heart: Finish Holiday cards
 - [ ] :home: Assemble my desk
-- [ ] :santa: Finish Holiday cards

 ### Things I'll Do This Week ([Resources](resources.md))